cloudapidoc/API_Docs_en/rest_api_en.md

 # Request Process

 1. The root url is: `https://{HOST}/market` for marketing and `https://{HOST}/v1` for trading.
+2. Host Structure: www.xxxx.com/api (Should you have any question about the Host, please consult with your host provider.)

-2. The field 'Content-Type' in request header should be 'application/x-www-form-urlencoded' for a GET method, and 'application/x-www-form-urlencoded' for a POST method.
+3. The field 'Content-Type' in request header should be 'application/x-www-form-urlencoded' for a GET method, and 'application/x-www-form-urlencoded' for a POST method.
-3. Request parameter: Construct the request parameters according to each API interface.
+4. Request parameter: Construct the request parameters according to each API interface.
-4. Submit request: Use POST or GET method to send request to server.
+5. Submit request: Use POST or GET method to send request to server.
-5. HTTPS is required.
+6. HTTPS is required.
-6. Server respond: Server processes request and returns data to users in JSON format after authentication check.
+7. Server respond: Server processes request and returns data to users in JSON format after authentication check.

 # API Reference